 Antoine Mangin has been Chief Human Resources Officer of DKSH since June 2020.
-As such, he ensures that DKSH's talents and capabilities remain fit for the future, in line with the strategic business direction.
-He is also responsible for the setup and effectiveness of local market and management teams, evolving DKSH's culture, and for modernizing the employee experience.
-Antoine Mangin brings more than 20 years of extensive Human Resources experience across Europe and Asia with organizations such as Mars Inc, L'Oréal, and Renault.
+As such, he ensures that DKSH's talents and capabilities as well as the organisation remains fit for the future, in line with the strategic business direction.
+He is also responsible for the setup and effectiveness of local market management teams, evolving DKSH's culture, and for modernizing the employee experience.
+Antoine Mangin brings more than 25 years of extensive Human Resources experience across Europe and Asia with organizations such as Mars Inc, L'Oréal, and Renault.
 He holds a Master's degree in Human Resources from the University of Paris and a Bachelor's degree in Political Science from the University of Strasbourg, both in France.